Ben Wilkerson: North Shore Senior High School

 Wilkerson was a PE teacher and assistant football and track coach at North Shore Senior High School in Texas during 2014.

 Chicago Bears

 On February 11, 2015, Wilkerson was hired by the Chicago Bears as their assistant offensive line coach.

 New York Giants

 On February 5, 2018, the New York Giants hired Wilkerson to serve as their assistant offensive line coach.

 Even with the coaching change in 2020, head coach Joe Judge decided to keep Wilkerson on the Giants staff in the same position.
 Wilkerson coached the team's offensive line when Dave DeGuglielmo missed their week 17 game against the Dallas Cowboys on January 3, 2021.
 He was not retained after the 2021 season.

 New York Jets

 Wilkerson was hired on March 7, 2022, by the New York Jets to be their assistant offensive line coach.

 On January 29, 2025, Wilkerson and the Jets parted ways.

 Cleveland Browns

 On February 15, 2025, the Cleveland Browns hired Wilkerson to serve as their assistant offensive line coach.

+Las Vegas Raiders

+On March 1, 2026, it was announced that Wilkerson had been hired to serve as the assistant offensive line coach for the Las Vegas Raiders under head coach Klint Kubiak.